mattermost/docs/source/install/prod-ubuntu.rst

 4. Verify NGINX is running

    -  ``curl http://10.10.10.3``
-   -  You should see a *Welcome to nginx!* page
+   -  You should see a *Welcome to NGINX!* page

 5. You can manage NGINX with the following commands